Gotye

-Early life
+Early life and education

-Born in 1980, in Bruges, Belgium, De Backer immigrated to Australia with his family two years later.
+Born in Belgium, De Backer immigrated to Australia with his family at the age of two.
 They first resided in Sydney before settling in Montmorency, a suburb of Melbourne, Victoria.
-His mother nicknamed him "Gotye", based on "Gauthier", the French equivalent of his Dutch name.
+His mother nicknamed him "Gotye", based on "Gauthier", the French equivalent of his Flemish first name.
 His parents chose to use the English equivalent of his name, Walter, when enrolling him in school.